 The field coordinator will be responsible for ensuring that each field sampling team adheres to proper custody and documentation procedures.
-A master sample logbook of field data sheets shall be maintained for all samples collected during each sampling event.
-A chain-of-custody (COC, Attachment 1) form must be completed after sample collection, archive storage, and prior to sample release.
+A master sample logbook of field data sheets shall be maintained for all samples collected during each

 Fish samples will be wrapped in aluminum foil and frozen on dry ice for transportation to the laboratory, where they will be stored at -20°C until dissection and homogenization.
 Homogenates will also be frozen until analysis is performed.
 Frozen tissue samples have a 12 month hold time from the date of collection.
 If a hold-time violation has occurred, data will be flagged appropriately in the final results.